- Stanley Kubrick

 - Release Date

-Stanley Kubrick’s 2001: A Space Odyssey does not require audiences to follow a story realized with dramatic character arcs and a traditional narrative structure, but rather it compels an elusive sensory experience to inspire contemplation of its meaning.
-The film resonates with wonder for its cinematic experience, unparalleled before or since its release in 1968, as opposed to a preoccupation with entertainment value or narrative structure.
+Stanley Kubrick’s 2001: A Space Odyssey does not require audiences to follow a story realized with dramatic character arcs and a traditional narrative structure, but rather it compels an elusive sensory and cognitive experience to inspire contemplation of its meaning.
+The film resonates with wonder, unparalleled before or since its release in 1968, as opposed to a preoccupation with entertainment value or turns of plot.
 Like a fine piece of music, the motion picture’s chords and harmony must be felt in all their intangibility to be appreciated.
 By reducing the importance of story, Kubrick forces concentration on the purely aesthetic elements and their integration with the existential, evolutionary and revolutionary journey detailed in the film.
-How appropriate that the events of the picture befall in the uncertainty of space, because in this abstract and imperceptible realm he can involve the viewer and achieve understanding through feeling, and therein cleverly avoid schematics of traditional storytelling.
+How appropriate that a majority of film’s events unfold in the uncertainty of space, because in this abstract and elusive realm of the unknown, Kubrick can involve the viewer and achieve understanding through feeling, and therein avoid the schematics of traditional storytelling.